 Security is right at the front door, with no inside waiting.
 If a line starts to form, you’ll be waiting outside the doors exposed to the elements.
 Be prepared.

-The Library of Congress offers free tours every hour starting at 10:30.
-Each tour lasts 1hr long.
+The Library of Congress tours are free of the Thomas Jefferson Building every hour starting at 10:30.
+Each tour lasts 1 hour long.
+Tours start at the ground floor information desk.
 They recommend you get there about 20 minutes prior to the tour start because the group tours fill up fast.

 If you want to skip the line, you can schedule a private tour that takes you through the Library of Congress, the Capital, and the Supreme Court.
 I recommend getting tickets before you leave because they will sell out.
 Get your tickets by clicking here.